hugofolloni/heyo-discord-bot/english/README.md

 .docs : returns to the portuguese documentation for this bot.

-.elo (region) (nick) : shows the op.gg page from the selected player.

 .feedou (arg) : returns (arg) feedou (kill himself too much) for the current iteration of a variable, where (arg) is the name of a person.

 .freegame : shows the current free games for PC.